Homotopy Methods for Convex Optimization: Introduction

+for multiple variables \(\mathbf{z} \in \mathbb{C}^n\) with a finite number of solutions.
+The approach begins by constructing an initial system of polynomial equations,

+whose solutions are trivial, such as the unit polynomials $g_i(\mathbf{z}) = z_i^d$.
+The solutions of this system are then continuously tracked through the homotopy

+In essence, the homotopy method involves gradually varying the parameter $t$ from $0$ to $1$, while following the solution path by solving an associated differential equation.

+In \cite{Ha21, He21}, a homotopy approach was developed to solve semidefinite problems using the standard barrier-function relaxation.
+This method transforms problems lacking strict feasibility into a homotopy of problems that possess strict feasibility.
+However, these homotopies do not originate from a trivial initial optimization problem.

+On the other hand, \cite{Na86, Na91} introduced the homotopy method for linear programs, aiming to transform a trivial problem into the target problem.
+In this approach, the homotopy is applied to the objective functions.

+Furthermore, homotopic approach have also been applied in other contexts of linear and non-linear optimization \cite{So88, Ko91, Zh01}.

-\paragraph{Main contributions.} We introduce the notion of a \emph{smooth} and \emph{regular} description of families of convex sets, and show that the path of optimal solutions is the unique solution of a certain differential equation (see \cref{prop:uniqueness} for the main result of this paper).
-We then construct explicit homotopies for two optimization classes and show that these homotopies are smooth and regular.
-These examples include: \begin{enumerate}[label=(\roman*)] \item Semidefinite and Hyperbolic programming. \item Optimization problems with a linear objective and one convexity constraint. \end{enumerate} We further benchmark the homotopy method in the following four examples: \begin{enumerate}[label=(\alph*)] \item Optimizing on the hyperbolicity cone of elementary symmetric polynomials. \item Optimizing a linear objective function over a $k$-ellipsoid. \item Optimizing a linear objective function over the $p$-norm ball. \item Geometric programming with a single constraint.
+\paragraph{Main contributions} To the best of our knowledge, our approach is the first to provide a general homotopy on feasible sets of convex optimization, connecting a trivial with a very general problem, and with proven convergence under mild conditions (see \cref{prop:uniqueness} for the main result of this paper).
+We prove that our approach applies successfully in the following cases: \begin{enumerate}[label=(\roman*)] \item Semidefinite and Hyperbolic programming. \item Optimization problems with a linear objective and one convexity constraint. \end{enumerate} We further benchmark the homotopy method in the following four examples: \begin{enumerate}[label=(\alph*)] \item Optimizing on the hyperbolicity cone of elementary symmetric polynomials. \item Optimizing a linear objective function over a $k$-ellipsoid. \item Optimizing a linear objective function over the $p$-norm ball. \item Geometric programming with a single constraint. \end{enumerate} In particular, we show that the homotopy method outperforms the lifting techniques to semidefinite programs in \ref{ex:4}, \ref{ex:1}, and \ref{ex:2}.